JasonGilman18/Spotify-Mood-Search/README.md

 3)  Install dependencies, when virtual env is active "pip install -r requirements.txt"

+4)  Create the config.py the same way it is on git.
+    Cannot be stored on git bc it has api keys

 ** if you add packages run
     "pip freeze > requirements.txt"